mklimek1/final-project/about.md

 # Author

 Hi, I'm Paweł and I'm a technical translator with 10 years of experience.
 I translate mostly instruction manuals and other types of technical documentation.
-In 2022, I decided to enrol on the [Technical Communication](https://vistula.edu.pl/kierunki-studiow/komunikacja-techniczna) studies at [Vistula University](https://vistula.edu.pl/en) to try my hand at creating technical documentation rather than translating it.
-Now, I'm open to embark on a new adventure bringing a translator's perspective to the table.
+In 2022, I decided to enrol on the [Technical Communication](https://vistula.edu.pl/kierunki-studiow/komunikacja-techniczna) studies at the [Vistula University](https://vistula.edu.pl/en) to try my hand at creating technical documentation rather than translating it.
+Now, I'm open <!-- może ready? --> to embark on a new adventure bringing a translator's perspective to the table.

 Useful links and contact:
 - [LinkedIn](https://www.linkedin.com/in/pawel-woznikowski/)